Theft Of Services

 - $1,000 in fines

-Theft of telephone or telecommunications service is a 3rd degree crime
+Theft of telephone or telecommunications services is a 3rd degree crime, which can result in penalties such as:

 - Up to 5 years in prison